K-Schubert/strava-analytics/README.md

 - [ ] ML Personalized Workouts Based On Rider Type
 - [ ] ML Personalized Workouts Based On Race Objectives

-# Strava OAuth Login
+# Strava OAuth Login And Data Retrieval
 Having accepted the App terms, the user accepts to share his data for analysis.
 The user's data is retrieved through the Strava API.
+Data extraction is done fully the first time to limit API calls.
+Then only the most recent data is retrieved in subsequent usage.

 # Analytics Features